pyvinyas/signoz.io/docs/troubleshooting/signoz-cloud/general-troubleshooting.md

 ### Ingestion Details

-I can't find my ingestion key and region.
+Q. I can't find my ingestion key and region.
 Where is it ?